agent-force/AIGS/index.md

 (IV) <b>AI Forms a Research Community</b>.
 Upon the prosperity of fully-autonomous AI researchers depicted in the previous stage, we envision the collaborations among the agentic researchers foster an AI-formed research community.

+## Principles of A Full-process AIGS System

+When constructing an AIGS system with full-process autonomy, the desiderata of the system design should refer to the full process of scientific research process.
+While it is widely-believed that <b>*creativity*</b> is indispensable in the process of research - which is also accounted in previous work - the central component of scientific research is <b>*falsification*</b>: designing and executing experiments to validate or refute hypotheses, and falsified hypotheses pose positive contributions to scientific progress as well ([ml-retrospectives](https://ml-retrospectives.github.io/)).
+Moreover, experienced researchers accumulate practical skills or reusable workflows ([Gil et al., 2007](https://ieeexplore.ieee.org/document/4404805)) from hands-on experimentation, which eases the design and execution of experiments and hypothesis falsification.
+The abstraction of workflows in experiments enables effective reuse, which reflects a high level of <b>*executability*</b> in scientific research.

+To recapitulate, a creative idea is the beginning of a piece of scientific research, followed by experiments to be conducted; executability forms the basis for falsification, and a sequence of logically consistent falsification processes turns a novel idea into scientific discoveries with genuine creativity.
+Therefore, <b>*falsification*</b> is the foundation of AI-Generated Science, pillared by experimenting scaffolds accounting for <b>*executability*</b> and targeting at the ultimate goal of <b>*creativity*</b>.

 ## Baby-AIGS: A Baby Step Towards Full-Process AIGS

+In our Baby-AIGS system, we recognize that scientific research typically involves the following major phases: *literature review*, *idea formation*, *methodology design*, *experiment execution*, *result analysis*, and *ablation study*.
+These phases form an iterative circle, with scientific discoveries often emerging through repeated iterations of this process.

 <div style="text-align:center;">
     <img src="assets/static/system.png" width="95%">
 </div>

-In our Baby-AIGS system, we recognize that scientific research typically involves the following major phases: *literature review*, *idea formation*, *methodology design*, *experiment execution*, *result analysis*, and *ablation study*.
-These phases form an iterative circle, with scientific discoveries often emerging through repeated iterations of this process.
 Aiming at building our system more human-like to benefit from these insights, we model the construction of the agents on these phases.
 Specifically, LiteratureAgent is responsible for literature review, ProposalAgent is responsible for idea formation and methodology design, ExperimentAgent conducts experiment execution, ReviewAgent handles result analysis and FalsificationAgent carries out ablation studies.
 In the following, we introduce two most important designs in our system.

 <div style="text-align:center;">
     <img src="assets/static/idea_form.png" width="95%">